verdi8/b-code/README.md

 Even though `b-code` is intended to cover a wide range of tiny **robots** capabilities, it is extensible to accommodate specific features of certain **robots**.

+## Cheat Sheet

+For a quick overview of the `b-code` commands, responses, and examples, see the [CHEATSHEET.md](CHEATSHEET.md) document.
+It provides a concise summary of the protocol's key elements for easy access during development.

 ## Related projects
 ### `b-code` descriptor
 The `b-code` protocol is minimalistic, to be implemented on **robots** with limited sowftare resources like Arduino controllers.